 - Compatibility Testing – Web browsers, Operating Systems, Mobile browsing, etc.

 However, that still isn’t the end of our superheroes – Web Application Testers.
 They need to monitor the application and do a live testing before uploading it on the World Wide Web.
-After that, all that’s left is constant monitoring because an app used by millions of people can easily be the main target for hackers and frauds, so they cannot allow any loopholes.
+After that, constant monitoring is necessary because an app that millions of people are using can easily be the main target for hackers and frauds, so they cannot allow any loopholes.

 Now that we have presented their Powers and Strengths, it is time for the Superhero Battle: Desktop vs Web Application Testing.

 The Battle of the Superheroes: Desktop Vs Web Application Testing

 Desktop Applications are trustworthy and easily accessible.
 You can run them from everywhere you want if you have them installed on your computer.
 They do not depend on the Internet connection, so you can use them even if there is no network (unless it is a different kind of application that requires an Internet connection).
 They are safe because you have total control over them and the data is stored on your computer.

 However, if you take a close look, not everything is great.
 You can access them only from a specific computer, and they require installation.
 Also, the performance deeply relies on your computer’s hardware and speed.
 Given that, you have probably realised what the main advantages and disadvantages of Desktop Application Testings are.
 These Applications need to test on every possible Operating System, and on as many different hardware as possible because they will not work the same.
 Also, it is impossible to monitor users while using the application.